 Withdrawing cash from an ATM

-An easy way to access your money is to make a withdrawal from an ATM.
-By making frequent trips to an ATM, you don’t have to carry too much cash around.
+An easy way to access Trinidad and Tobago dollars is to make a withdrawal from an ATM.
+You don’t have to carry too much cash by making frequent trips to an ATM.

 Many banks have international partnerships with other financial institutions.